Civil War Veterans Base Ball Stories

 The Case For Doc Adams Election to Baseball's Hall of Fame, December 2021

-Vintage Base Ball Association’s Rules and Custom Committee, at the request of Marjorie Adams, Doc Adams' great granddaughter, will present the argument for Doc Adams selection for the Early Baseball Era (1950 and prior) to Baseball’s Hall of Fame.
+Marjorie Adams, Doc Adams' great granddaughter, will personally present the argument for Doc Adams selection for the Early Baseball Era (1950 and prior) to Baseball’s Hall of Fame.

-Leslie Heaphy: Dr. Leslie Heaphy is an Associate Professor in the Department of History at Kent State University.
-An admitted New York Mets fan, Dr. Heaphy has published several works on women in baseball and on the Negro leagues.
+This year Dr. Heaphy will focus on the stories of early women baseball pioneers: Lizzie, Amanda, Alta and Maud.
+With more women getting involved in professional sports, this is a timely topic.
+Dr. Leslie Heaphy is an Associate Professor in the Department of History at Kent State University.
+Dr. Heaphy has published several works on women in baseball and on the Negro leagues.
 She has also been the editor of the journal Black Ball since 2008 and is highly active in the Society for American Baseball Research.

 Greg Rhodes, Keynote Speaker